Don't Set Goals. Do This Instead.

 I dutifully tracked my goals in my Palm Pilot (yes, those did exist), and like the Type A go-getter I was, I powered straight toward that fixed, immovable destination without bending, breaking, or looking at what was around me.

 I never made E-Band level.
 I quit while I was at C-Band level.
 Why?
 Because I discovered goals aren’t the answer.
 Goals are like finish lines; they signal a stopping point.
-And if you power toward that stopping point, ignoring everything around you and screeching to a halt when you get there, immediately setting up the next goal so you can race off again, you aren’t living much of a life, and you probably aren’t learning the lessons that a journey of awareness could teach you.

 Instead of setting goals, a heroine plans transformations.
 Dorothy transforms from a scared little girl dismissing her surroundings to a courageous heroine who understands, “There is no place like home.”
-The transformation is the goal, not the thing.

-Heroines know that in a story, in a Heroine’s Journey, there are always dragons to tame.
-And why do we tame the dragons?
-Because when you see a dragon, you know they are guarding a treasure.
-If my corporate twenty-something self had seen a dragon while racing toward a goal, I would have side-stepped that annoying monster.
+If my corporate twenty-something self had seen a dragon while racing toward my goal, I would have side-stepped that annoying monster.
 I had things to do and goals to reach.
 I knew everything.
 What could he teach me?

 Heroines who avoid the dragons never discover the gold.